SANGNGUYEN24/tatica/README.md

 # Tatica
 * Welcome to our application, Tatica.
 * Tatica is a brainchild of our group.
 It is created to help people work more effectively with pomodoro method and build the community sharing knowledge and experience about working and studying.
+* Check the video about this app: https://www.youtube.com/watch?v=taZd0zt39mU

 # Prerequisites
 * Before continue, ensure you meet the following requirements: